grantjenks/python-sortedcontainers/docs/implementation.rst

 With this list, we can efficiently compute the index of an item in a sublist and, vice-versa, find an item given an index.
-Details of the algorithms to do so are contained in the source at SortedList._loc and SortedList._pos.
-Maintaining the position index in this way has several advantages:
+Details of the algorithms to do so are contained in the docstring for SortedList._loc and SortedList._pos.
+Maintaining the position index in this way has several
+advantages:

 * It's easy to traverse to children/parent.
 The children of a position in the _index are at (pos * 2) + 1 and (pos * 2) + 2.
 The parent is at (pos - 1)